inofix/lifebase-plant-basic-esp32/README.md

 use (i.e. Lux), we have absolutely no idea how to handle soil moisture.
 As a pragmatic approach we will just use percentage for everything as a first approach and then later replace it with the definite unit.
+Let's say, if the BLE unit characteristic is not set, it is assumed to be a temporarily percentage value.

 --
  [1] https://www.espressif.com/